 Those looking to remove full-body tattoos will undergo potentially years of treatment.

 Physicians are limited to 4 square millimeters of skin per treatment, because the potential for scarring and blistering increases with larger areas, Miller said.

 There also are people who are considered poor candidates for tattoo removal.

 The first category involves patients with red ink.
 If they had an allergic reaction when they had it put on, it raises the potential for inflammation, or burn with permanent scarring.

-Others are more prone to keyloid scarring, which creates raised bumps on skin.
+Others are more prone to keyloid scarring, which creates raised bumps on the skin.
 Miller also avoids removing tattoos on patients receiving chemotherapy or diabetics with lower-extremity markings.The customers